RaviKMalhotra/GCP/GCP Certifications/Foundational_Level-Digital Cloud Leader/GCP IAM/Overview of GCP IAM Services.md

 - Roles are collections of permissions.
 - When you grant a role to a principal, you give that principal all of the permissions in that role.
 - There are three types of roles:
+**- Predefined roles:**
-Predefined roles: Roles that are managed by Google Cloud services.
-These roles contain the permissions needed to perform common tasks for each given service.
-For example, the Pub/Sub Publisher role (roles/pubsub.publisher) provides access to publish messages to a Pub/Sub topic.
+  - Roles that are managed by Google Cloud services.
+  - These roles contain the permissions needed to perform common tasks for each given service.
+  - For example, the Pub/Sub Publisher role (roles/pubsub.publisher) provides access to publish messages to a Pub/Sub topic.

 Custom roles: Roles that you create that contain only the permissions that you specify.
 You have complete control over the permissions in these roles.
 However, they have a higher maintenance burden than predefined roles and there's a limit to the number of custom roles that you can have in your project and in your organization.